Dance World Cup – 2025 Rules – Updated September 2024

 MiniQB Mini Quartet Ballet – any style 4 2 MIN 30 SEC 9 years and under

-MiniGSH Mini Small Group Street Dance and Commercial 4-10 2 MIN 30 SEC 9 years and under
+MiniGSH Mini Small Group Street Dance 4 - 10 2 MIN 30 SEC 9 years and under

 MiniGLB Mini Large Group Ballet – any style 11+ 3 MIN 9 years and under